ST. PAUL TO THE EPHESIANS

 Inheritance through the Spirit

-11 In him, according to the purpose of him who accomplishes all things according to the counsel of his will.
+11 In whom we also are called by lot, being predestinated according to the purpose of him who worketh all things according to the counsel of his will.

 The Church as the Body of Christ